dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1077: Corporations should operate in the public interest.
+### T1077: Corporations must operate in public and planetary interest.

 |Support|
 |---|